-What do I need to know if I’m thinking about consolidating my credit card debt?
+What do I need to know about consolidating my credit card debt?

 Credit card balance transfers

-Many credit card companies offer zero-percent or low-interest balance transfers to invite you to consolidate your debt on one credit card.
+Many credit card companies offer zero-percent or low-interest balance transfers to invite you to consolidate your credit card debt onto one card.

 What you should know: